-iii.
-Pursuit of the Common Good

-Both the Catholic Church and the European Union clearly advocate doing what is necessary in the interests of the common good.317 Although this interest is obviously political units; they exist by natural necessity and right, and they may not be merged into a community of world citizens under some supranational government.").
+Thus, it appears that both the EU and Catholicism prefer lower levels to take those iii.
+Pursuit of the Common Good necessary in the interests of the common good.317 Although this interest is obviously political units; they exist by natural necessity and right, and they may not be merged into a community of world citizens under some supranational government.").